clecap/sector-coop/FileVsDB/README.md

 # Installation Instruction

-Go to the back-end/ and front-end/ and follow the instructions on how to install them
+Go to the back-end/ and front-end/ and follow the instructions on how to install them.
+Please first configure the back-end

 ## After Installation